alekny/alekny-mastercomfig-preset/README.md

 A custom preset for [mastercomfig](https://www.mastercomfig.com/)

 #### What is this?
-This custom preset i based on mastercomfig's "medium low"-preset, changes include:
+This custom preset is based on the mastercomfig "medium low"-preset, changes include:
 * Enabling shadows=medium (because they are still visible through walls in a lot if situations)
 * Setting textures and lod to high (just looks a lot better)
 * Enabling sprays